 Age 65.
 You are considered 65 on the day before your 65th birthday.
-Therefore, you are 65 by the end of 1994 if your 65th birthday is on January 1, 1995.
+Therefore, you are 65 by the end of 1995 if your 65th birthday is on January 1, 1996.

 U.S. citizen or resident.
-You must be a U.S. citizen or resident to claim the credit.
-Generally, you may not claim the credit if you were a nonresident alien at any time during the tax year.
-However, if you are a nonresident alien who is married to a U.S. citizen or resident at the end of the tax year and you both choose to be treated as U.S. residents and be taxed on your worldwide income, you may be able to claim the credit.
+You must be a U.S. citizen or resident to take the credit.
+Generally, you may not take the credit if you were a nonresident alien at any time during the tax year.
+However, if you are a nonresident alien who is married to a U.S. citizen or resident at the end of the tax year and you both choose to be treated as U.S. residents and be taxed on your worldwide income, you may be able to take the credit.

-Also, if you were a nonresident alien at the beginning of the year and a resident at the end of the year, and you were married to a U.S. citizen or resident at the end of the year, you may both choose to be treated as U.S. residents for the entire year and thus be allowed to claim the credit.
+Also, if you were a nonresident alien at the beginning of the year and a resident at the end of the year, and you were married to a U.S. citizen or resident at the end of the year, you may both choose to be treated as U.S. residents for the entire year and be allowed to take the credit.
 For information on these choices, see Chapter 1 of Publication 519, U.S. Tax Guide for Aliens.

 Married persons.
-Generally, if you are married at the end of the tax year, you and your spouse must file a joint return to claim the credit.
+Generally, if you are married at the end of the tax year, you and your spouse must file a joint return to take the credit.
 If you and your spouse did not live in the same household at any time during the tax year, you may file either joint or separate returns and still take the credit.

-If you meet all the following tests, you can file as head of household and qualify to claim the credit for the elderly or the disabled, even if your spouse lived with you during the first 6 months of the year.
-That is, you will not be considered married, for tax purposes, if:
+If you meet all the following tests, you can file as head of household and qualify to take the credit even if your spouse lived with you during the first 6 months of the year if:

-- 1) You file a separate return, - You paid more than half the cost of keeping up your home during the tax year, - 3) Your spouse did not live in your home at any time during the last 6 months of the tax year, - Your home was, for more than half of the tax year, the main home of your child (including a stepchild, adopted child, or foster child), - You claimed or could have claimed that child as a dependent, or you did not claim that child only because: - a) You allowed your spouse (the noncustodial parent) to claim the child as a dependent by your written declaration (Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents, may be used for making the declaration), or - b) Your spouse (the noncustodial parent) provided at least \$600 for the child's support and is entitled to claim the child as a dependent because of a qualified pre-1985 agreement.
+- 1) You file a separate return, - You paid more than half the cost of keeping up your home during the tax year, - 3) Your spouse did not live in your home at any time during the last 6 months of the tax year, - Your home was, for more than half of the tax year, the main home of your child (including a stepchild, adopted child, or foster child), - 5) You claimed or could have claimed that child as a dependent, or you did not claim that child only because: - a) You allowed your spouse (the noncustodial parent) to claim the child as a dependent by your written declaration (Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents, may be used for making the declaration), or - b) Your spouse (the noncustodial parent) provided at least \$600 for the child's support and is entitled to claim the child as a dependent because of a qualified pre-1985 agreement.